marcduiker/azure-functions-university/lessons/managed-identity-powershell.md

 ## Goal 🎯

 The goal of this lesson is to understand how you can create and use a system assigned managed to call an Azure function in order to obtain a Microsoft Graph access token with the right permission scope.
-Microsoft Graph is THE API for all things Microsoft 365.
+We prefer Managed Identities over an App registration with an app secret, because its more secure.
+Secrets can potentially be leaked and expire and therefore they are an additional workload to handle.
+When we use a Managed Identity, we won't need an app registration in Azure Active Directory and won't even have access to any secret.
+Learn more here: [What are managed identities for Azure resources?](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) Microsoft Graph is THE API for all things Microsoft 365.

 This lessons consists of the following exercises: